 qPCR (also known as Real-Time PCR) is considered the gold standard for testing.
 It is not only the most specific, sensitive detection method available, but also produces quantitative results which are useful in tracing the source of contamination. qPCR also eliminates the costly gels, cartridges, and false positives associated with endpoint PCR.

 By combining a selective liquid enrichment with sensitive qPCR, the Chai + PIKA Brewing Quality Solution can detect Diastaticus in beer samples and yeast slurries with a 1 cell/mL limit of detection.
 Breweries producing as little as 2,000 barrels/year can perform testing in-house, even without a microbiologist or trained laboratory staff.
 Testing is performed using Chai’s Open qPCR instrument and PIKA Weihenstephan’s 4e Test Kit, and automated software provides clear objective results.

 - Incoming yeast from suppliers

 - Fermenters or brite tanks

 - Packaged bottles and cans

 - The packaging environment and equipment

 Growing in both aerobic and anaerobic environments, the yeast can live in any areas that have not been properly sanitized.
-Testing throughout the production process to identify the earliest stage of detection is key to locating the source of contamination.
+The importance of testing filling equipment cannot be understated, as this is a leading cause of contamination.

 Infections are extremely difficult to remediate, as the entire production chain must cleaned from the contamination source onwards.
 While it won’t be an easy process, locating the source of contamination is the first step in eradicating an infection.